Linux Sleep Command (Pause a Bash Script)

 How to Use the

 The syntax for the

 NUMBER may be a positive integer or a floating-point number.

 SUFFIX may be one of the following:

 s- seconds (default)

-When no suffix is used it defaults to seconds.
+When no suffix is specified, it defaults to seconds.

-When two or more arguments are specified the total amount of time is equivalent to the sum of their values.
+When two or more arguments are given, the total amount of time is equivalent to the sum of their values.